Mattadin/Shortbit-Arena/TechnicalDocs.md

         }, 80);
     });

-This tells socket that a player is prepared to be "connected" to the game, generate a socket ID and begin checking every 80ms for various packet data being sent from the front end in the same intervals.
+This tells socket that a player is prepared to be "connected" to the game, generate a socket ID and begin informing the game every 80ms to send various packet data from the front end in the same intervals.
 These packets are handed off for use in our Entity class(shared attributes between Player and Projectile) and front end to know to begin generating these new entities:

 *../server/Entities.js beginning from line 43*